eestec/eestec.portal/docs/dev/conventions.rst

 =================

 All Python source code should be `PEP-8` valid and checked for syntax errors.
-Tools for checking this are `pep8` and `pyflakes`.
+The tools used for this are `flake8` and `zptlint`.

-To validate your source code, run the following two commands:
+To validate your source code, run the following commands:

 .. sourcecode:: bash

-    $ bin/pyflakes src/eestec/portal
-    $ bin/pep8 --ignore=E501 src/eestec/portal
+    $ bin/flake8 src/eestec/portal
     $ for pt in `find src/eestec/portal/ -name "*.pt"` ; do bin/zptlint $pt; done

+    # or just this one (also runs all unit tests)
+    # make tests

 .. note::
-    It pays off to invest a little time to make your editor run `pep8` and `pyflakes` on a file every time you save that file.
+    It pays off to invest a little time to make your editor run `flake8` on a file every time you save that file.
 Saves lots of time in the long run.

 .. _changelog: